tstack/lnav/docs/source/formats.rst

   converted from the raw JSON encoding into this format.
 Each element is either an object that defines which fields should be inserted into the final message string and or a string constant that should be inserted.
-For example, the following configuration will tranform each log message object into a string that contains the timestamp, followed by a space, and then the message body:
+For example, the following configuration will transform each log message object into a string that contains the timestamp, followed by a space, and then the message body: